 In many cases, advanced systems that enhance maintenance procedures are also ripe with vulnerabilities—and network security is only as strong as its weakest host.
 Unsecured supply chains and complex processes for updating and patching critical systems are two areas of weakness cyberattackers are keen to exploit.

-With a railway-centered cybersecurity solution that adheres to Zero-Trust principles, you will gain the visibility and context required to identify and remediate threats before they cause damage.
-The combination of ongoing monitoring, passive threat detection, and comprehensive contextual visualization enables proactive identification of:
+With a railway-centered cybersecurity solution that adheres to Zero-Trust principles, you will gain the visibility and context required to map out a rail incident response plan and remediate threats before they cause damage.
+The combination of ongoing monitoring, passive railway threat detection, and comprehensive contextual visualization enables proactive identification of:

 - Unauthorized entry to OT systems via the supply chain